olvaffe/olv-notes/linux/scripts/kconfig/config.md

             - select `SOF support for RENOIR`
             - select `SOF support for REMBRANDT`
           - select `SOF support for Intel audio DSPs` if intel
-            - deselect all but desired drivers such as
+            - deselect all but needed drivers such as
             - select `SOF support for Tigerlake`
             - select `SOF support for Alderlake`
             - select `SOF support for Meteorlake`